szg0062/RNA_Annotation_Project/README.md

 Unfortunately, I have not been able to figure out how to get this program to function to process the annotated VCF generated from the scripts above.
 However, I hope you will find this repo helpful.

+Sample data is provided in **Sample_Control_File folder** .
+Due to this being preliminary data for an ongoing project and the size of the files in this analysis, I tried providing only one file for this analysis.
+But, the one file was too large for Github.
+To address this issue, I will